 - Cover letter explaining how this opportunity fits into your current coursework and future career plans (500 words maximum)

-Approved applicants will receive $13.00 per hour for up to 400 hours of work (withholding and contributions will apply).
-The method of payment is still being finalized.
+Interns will receive $15.00 per hour for up to 400 hours of work (withholding and contributions will apply).
+Interns will be hired by the University of Maine System as temporary employees and paid monthly by the System.

 For more information